Inclusive-Computing-Initiative/ICI-Curriculum/unit2lesson2/unit2lesson2.md

 First off, clicking the "File" dropdown will display multiple options.
 Let's quickly go over what these do.
  - **New**: quickly create a new project
- - **Save now**: save your progress into the project you are working on. **Forgetting to save will cause all of your progress to disapear, so it is important to save your progress!!!**
+ - **Save now**: save your progress into the project you are working on. **Forgetting to save will cause all of your progress to disappear, so it is important to save your progress!!!**
  - **Save as a copy**: save your progress into a separate project.
 This can be useful when you want to save but might also revert to the current state.
  - **Load from your computer**: load a project from your device
  - **Save to your computer**: save the project to your device